 So poor bloody Barney got his own identity!

-Then I got dumped by those on the mail list
+Then I was dumped by those on the mail list

 They still do it today . . . he is now gone a year

 As for Rock Lily Man; he managed his fear.